The Mummy's Tomb: Plot

-Meanwhile, Bey has plans of his own.
-Knowing that Banning and his girlfriend, Isobel Evans are planning to marry, he sets out to disrupt their nuptials.
-Bey himself has become smitten with Isobel, and sends Kharis on a mission to bring her to him.
-Kharis initially balks, but finally adheres to Bey's command.
-In the dark of the night, the monster stealthily enters the Evans's home and abducts the fainting girl to the cemetery caretaker's hut.
-Bey unveils his plan to the reluctant Isobel, that she is to become his bride, as a "High Priest of Karnak", and bear him an heir to the royal line.
+Knowing that Banning and his girlfriend, Isobel Evans are planning to marry, Bey sets out to disrupt their nuptials.
+Bey has become smitten with Isobel, and sends Kharis to bring her to him.
+Kharis initially balks but, in the dark of the night, stealthily enters the Evans's home and abducts Isobel to the cemetery caretaker's hut.
+Bey tells Isobel that she is to become his bride, as a "High Priest of Karnak", and bear him an heir to the royal line.
 Banning and the rest of the townspeople have become convinced that their recent Egyptian immigrant may be involved in the crimes.
 Arriving in force, they confront Bey outside the hut.
-Kharis slips away with Isobel unbeknownst to the horde, and Bey attempts to shoot Banning, but is himself gunned down by the sheriff.
-The creature is observed heading toward the Banning estate, and the group begins pursuit, many bearing torches.
-Inside the home, Banning has a fight with Kharis and holds him at bay with a torch while he rescues Isobel from the mummy's grasp, but inadvertently sets fire to some curtains.
+Kharis slips away with Isobel, and Bey attempts to shoot Banning, but is gunned down by the sheriff.
+The creature is observed heading toward the Banning estate, and the group pursues, many bearing torches.
+Inside the home, Banning holds Kharis at bay with a torch while he rescues Isobel, but inadvertently sets fire to some curtains.
 With the aid of the sheriff and coroner, John and Isobel escape via a trellis as Kharis pursues them out onto the upstairs balcony.
 The townspeople keep the mummy from similarly escaping by hurling additional torches at him, and the monster perishes in the flames of the thoroughly consumed house.
 Banning and Isobel wed in short order, as he has received his draft notice and is due to report for his tour of duty in World War II.